Have a message. State it. Write nothing else.

 Review papers synthesize a large literature on a particular subject, often across disciplines.
 Ideally, they present this literature in a common framework.
 They do not include new findings, other than pointing out differences of interpretation, inconsistencies, etc.

 Reflections are usually brief contributions that critically assess various aspects of the content published in the journal.
-They may also focus on currently-discussed or "hot topic" demographic research findings, data, theory, tools, methods, or publications which have not been previously discussed in the journal.
+They may also focus on current or "hot topic" demographic research findings, data, theory, tools, methods, or publications which have not been previously discussed in the journal.

 Summaries are generally brief descriptions of collections of material, conference proceedings, or projects in progress.
 A summary should serve to make readers aware of material published in this journal or elsewhere, while describing content and relevance.

 Reports are part of an ongoing Special Collection called "Formal Relationships", which presents short reports on mathematical relationships in formal demography.